gchq/Palisade-services/user-service/README.md

 # User Service

 The User Service is responsible for providing the other Palisade components with knowledge of the users of the system.
 Note that we are avoiding having a separate notion of "Palisade" users that are distinct from the normal user accounts of the system.
 There is no such thing as a "Palisade" user.
 One of the purposes of this service is to allow Palisade to adopt whatever notion of *user* the host environment has.
-For example, this may from a central directory service such as LDAP, host operating system account or PKI based user authentication.
+For example, this may come from a central directory service such as LDAP, host operating system account or PKI based user authentication.
 The User Service separates this concern from the rest of the system.
 Other components use this service's API to request user details.
 Some deployments may also allow Palisade to add users to the system, hence the presence of the `addUser()` method in the `UserService` interface.